Two pairs and a free, quality eye exam for just $79.95

 Here’s what she recommends:

 Make your eyes a hands-free zone.
 If you touch or rub your eyes a lot, you could be transferring bacteria that may lead to a stye.
 So try to keep your hands away from your face as much as possible.
+(For tips to break this habit, read 7 Tricks to Stop Touching Your Eyes here.)

 Wash your hands often.
 You’ve heard this directive countless times, and for good reason.
 Soap and water remove bacteria that can lead to infections.
 And since it’s impossible to never touch your eyes — especially if you wear contact lenses — this simple habit provides a layer of protection.